Nataraj-EL/kaggle-cloud-release-digest/README.md

 Cloud Digest is a minimal, modern, editorial-style cloud update reader for Google Cloud BigQuery Release Notes.

+This project was developed as part of the Kaggle 5-Day AI Agents: Intensive Vibe Coding Course With Google.

 ## Features
 - **Feed Viewer**: Fetches and parses the official BigQuery release notes XML feed dynamically.
 - **Minimal Editorial Design**: Follows a clean, SaaS-style Notion/Google Cloud Docs-inspired theme in a soft sage-gray/slate color scheme.